Tyre Pressure Calculator and Monitors

 Now put away your calculator, I built one for you!

 So now what, set it and forget?
-Well you can, this would be close enough, however ideally you want to monitor, test and fine tune.
+Well you can, this would be generally close enough as long as you check them regularly, however ideally you want to monitor, test and fine tune.
 There are two common methods here.

-Second method is the chalk test.
+Second method is the chalk test and requires no specialised equipment.
 Get tyres to operating temp, scrub a line of chalk across the tyre then drive in a straight line for around 50m.
 Now check the chalk – has it rubbed off the edges more than the middle?
 Too low, pump it up a bit.
 Has it rubbed off more in the middle?
 To high, let some air out. has it worn evenly across the tread?
 Perfect!

 How do you monitor them?